shanet/blog/_posts/2022-06-28-where-can-pnw-ski-areas-expand.md

 * A chairlift down into Swift Creek
   * This would be going into lower elevation terrain which would be marginal skiing at times.
 Plus, it would be south facing.

+In 2012, the previous manager of Baker, Duncan Howat, briefly addressed expansion options in [an interview with Mt.
+Baker Experience magazine](https://www.mountbakerexperience.com/mountain-man/) where he stated mostly the same problems outlined above:

+> Given our master plan and the terrain around us, it’s pretty tightly locked up.
+There is some recreation land surrounding us, but not a lot.
+There’s a little bit on Mt.
+Herman but that creates some problems on its own.
+You could theoretically go up to the top of Hemispheres but I don’t think most people would want that because they like it as a hike.
+It’s more of a fine-tuning of what we have.

+He also addressed the possibility of new chairs within the existing ski area to address capacity issues:

+> You could put one at the top of the Chair 3 area and run all the way down to the sewage treatment plant.
+There’s a chair that could go where you get off at Chair 7 and would go all the way to the top of Chair 8.
+At one time, we laid out a chair at Austin called the Up and Up that went up over the backside.

+For what it's worth, these would be welcome additions.
+A chair from the top of 7 to the top of 8 would relieve the usually long line at 5 and one near Austin would make skiing that area much more convenient without the hike from the top of 1 to Austin as well as relieving the line at 1's midstation.

-All of this comes at the cost of displacing terrain that is currently heavily used for backcountry skiing, and snowshoeing in the case of Artist Point.
+But besides intra-ski-area chairs, any of this expansion comes at the cost of displacing terrain that is currently heavily used for backcountry skiing, and snowshoeing in the case of Artist Point.
 As someone that skis these areas regularly myself, this not a proposal I make lightly.
-Us ski tourers must recognize though that for the larger good of our sport, the ski areas must expand outward from where they are to increase their capacity.
+Us ski tourers must recognize though that for the larger good of our sport, the ski areas must expand outward from where they are to increase their capacity so the pipeline of newer skiers can continue inside the ski areas as overall demand grows.
 This isn't all bad though, for those of us with passes at Baker a chairlift towards Herman or Artist Point means quicker access to the terrain beyond those areas.
-For those without a pass, Baker could offer a backcountry specific ticket good for limited use only to get to the backcountry terrain similar to what Whistler does.[^13] Any conversion of currently easily accessible backcountry terrain should be replaced with similar terrain access elsewhere though.
+For those without a pass, Baker could offer a backcountry specific ticket good for limited use only to get to the backcountry terrain similar to what Whistler does.[^13] In principle, any conversion of currently easily accessible backcountry terrain should be replaced with similar terrain access elsewhere.
 Again, more on this in my next post though.

 ### <a name="alpental"></a>Alpental